 At the start of the project, the initial evaluation of Strip Tracker modules built with 130nm ASICs will be underway.
 The programme proposed will continue to develop the DAQ to support module, stavelet and stave evaluation, and to perform that evaluation as part of system test activities both in the UK and at CERN.
 In the first year, two stavelets will be evaluated, one with serial powering and one with DC-DC power conversion.
 Once the expected functionality has been demonstrated, the programme will proceed to study full length staves.
 Toward the end of the programme, pre-production staves built with final ASICs will be under ongoing evaluation, but their suitability for use in ATLAS will have been established.

-The first staves and stavelets will have electrical data connections and can be tested using existing HSIO hardware, but a different platform will be needed for later examples fitted with GBT optical links.
+The first staves and stavelets will have electrical data connections and can be tested using existing HSIO hardware, but a different platform will be needed for later examples fitted with Versatile optical links.
 Data from the system test programme will be key input toward the final choice of powering scheme.
 After this choice, work to develop (or procure) power supplies for use during production, assembly and operation will proceed.

-The pixel programme becomes closely coupled into this work package as the first multi-module tests begin, which will also use GBT optical links.
+The pixel programme becomes closely coupled into this work package as the first multi-module tests begin, which will also use Versatile optical links.
 It is planned to use the same readout hardware to support both pixel disk and strip stave testing and to have as much commonality as possible with regard to firmware and software.

 DAQ